SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/scvsmag.rst

 ---------------------

 scvsmag receives the amplitudes from :ref:`sceewenv` via the messaging system.
-When *sceewenv* is configured to send the amplitudes to the "VS" group instead of "AMPLITUDE", the configuration must be adjusted.
-In this case, replace the "AMPLITUDE" group with the "VS" message group in :confval:`connection.subscriptions`:
+When *sceewenv* is configured to send the amplitudes to the "ENVELOPE" group instead of "AMPLITUDE", the configuration must be adjusted.
+In this case, replace the "AMPLITUDE" group with the "ENVELOPE" message group in :confval:`connection.subscriptions`:

 .. code:: sh

-   connection.subscriptions = EEW, EVENT, LOCATION, PICK
+   connection.subscriptions = ENVELOPE, EVENT, LOCATION, PICK

 Consider also the remaining
 :ref:`configuration parameters <scvsmag_configuration>`.